anshkothari/open-weather-automation-map/README.md

 ### Getting Started

 #### Pre-requisites
-1.NodeJS installed should be installed in the system.
+1.NodeJS should be installed in the system.

 2.Chrome or Firefox browsers installed.